YoRyan/mailrise/README.rst

 conventional SMTP server, it's more secure, too—no more replicating your Gmail password to each of your Linux boxes!

+Mailrise offers the ability to encrypt any received SMTP message using the cryptography library.
+No matter what receiving service from Apprise notification service, any SMTP message can encrypt.
+Mailrise offers a decryption companion to allow message decryption.
+The decrypt.html is editable for a different look.

+A sample_mailrise.yaml file is in the root directory.
+This file can be renamed to mailrise.yaml and edited.

 A Mailrise daemon is configured with a list of Apprise `configuration files <https://github.com/caronc/apprise/wiki/config_yaml>`_.
 Email senders encode the name of the desired configuration file into the